jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       2:00-3:00<br>Concluding Lunch

-      ## **Register**
+      ## **Registration Information**

       Space is limited to 20 participants.
 First 10 registrations receive a private Hard Hat Tour of the Obama Presidential Center.
-Registrants will receive complete agenda and bibliography in advance of the event.
+Remaining participants will receive a outside-the-fence and model tour, including a history of Jackson Park and visits to the Japanese Garden that dates back to the 1893 World's Columbian Exposition and Yoko Ono's first public artwork in the US.
+Registrants will receive an  itinerary and bibliography in advance of the event.
     lefthand_text:
       header_type: ''
       text: ''